Flies Driving You and Your Horse Crazy?

 There are options.
-Natural options that work just as well if not better in some circumstances.
+Natural fly control options that work just as well if not better in some circumstances.

 The most important part of controlling pests is to break the life cycle.
 Kill the larvae before they can hatch then kill the adult flies before they can lay eggs.

 The most simple way to kill larvae is Food Grade Diatomaceous Earth (DE).
 When given daily some the DE remains in the manure and kills any hatched larvae by means of dehydration.
 Wormfree Naturally is a natural wormer that contains DE and when fed regularly, can dramatically cut down on flies in and around the barn.